GoogleCloudPlatform/appengine-python-standard/README.md

-# Google App Engine Python 3 Standard Environment API library (private preview)
+# Google App Engine services SDK for Python 3 (preview)

-This is a private preview release of the App Engine SDK for Python 3.
+This is a preview release of the App Engine services SDK for Python 3.
 It provides access to various API endpoints that were previously only available on the Python 2.7 runtime.

+See the
+[documentation](https://cloud.google.com/appengine/docs/standard/python3/services/access) to learn more about using this SDK.

+We are working to support more App Engine bundled service APIs for Python 3.
 To sign up for the private preview, visit https://docs.google.com/forms/d/e/1FAIpQLSd1hFLA2UFSYwIMxm9ZI3pwigORZBgjJRH0qrnhtE7nvhhRCQ/viewform.

 ## Using the SDK

 In your `requirements.txt` file, add the following:

-`appengine-python-standard>=0.2.1`
+`appengine-python-standard>=0.2.2`

 In your app's `app.yaml`, add the following: